fiveagency/ios-swift-guide/Code Style/README.md

 # FIVE iOS Swift Code Style

 This is an official code style guide for FIVE iOS Swift projects.
-[Ray Wanderlich Swift Style Guide](https://github.com/raywenderlich/swift-style-guide) was used as the base, additional rules were added where necessary and existing ones were modified where needed.
+[API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) was used as the base, additional rules were added where necessary and existing ones were modified where needed.

 ## Table of Contents
 * [Naming](#naming)